Soccer Referee Training: Frequently Asked Questions (FAQ):

 What about High School or Indoor Soccer games?

-This course is only for USSF referee registration; it is NOT high school, college, futsal, or indoor soccer.
+This course is only for US Soccer referee registration.
+It is not high school, college, futsal, or indoor soccer.
 These organizations have different rules and administrative procedures.
-Contact the local referee organization or league/ facility for requirements for these games.
+Contact the local referee organization, league or facility concerning requirements for these games.

-Please note: This is a classroom setting and attendees are expected to act accordingly.
-Private conversations, text messaging, sleeping, etc. is unacceptable.
+Please note: This is a classroom/field setting and attendees are expected to act accordingly.
+Private conversations, text messaging, sleeping, etc. are unacceptable.
 Anyone participating in these activities will be asked to leave.